Pidgety/Finance-Calculator/README.md

 This is a finance calculator program that allows the user to:

-* calculate an investment's value after applying simple interest
-* calculate an investment's value after applying compound interest
+* calculate an investment's value after applying simple or compound interest
 * calculate the monthly repayment amounts for a mortgage

+It was originally a command line programme written as the first capstone project of my recent bootcamp.
+I later revisited the project after learning about Tkinter, and added a GUI.

-## Technologies
+## Technologies / Dependencies

 This project was created using:

 * Python 3.12
+* Tkinter

 For information on installing Python 3, please see the link below: